Home Compare NSC vs VPK.AS

 Norfolk Southern vs Koninklijke Vopak N.V.: Which Stock Looks Stronger in 2026?

-Koninklijke Vopak holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-Norfolk Southern still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Koninklijke Vopak holds the cleaner structural position, with the lead spread across profitability and valuation.
+Norfolk Southern still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (NSC: Russell 1000, VPK.AS: STOXX 600).
+Peer scores are normalised within each company's primary universe (NSC: S&P 500, VPK.AS: STOXX 600).

 Trajectory Similarity